aceeric/pycmdparse/docs/source/index.rst

 If successful, the ``parse`` function injects fields into your subclass - one for each option defined in the yaml spec.
 Your utility then accesses the injected fields to get the values provided by the user

-If there is an error parsing the command line, or the user specifies -h or --help, your utility uses the base class ``display_info`` method to display the errors or display usage instructions - as specified in the yaml.
+If there is an error parsing the command line, or the user specifies -h or --help, your utility calls the base class ``display_info`` method to display the errors or display usage instructions - as specified in the yaml.

 A simple example
 ^^^^^^^^^^^^^^^^
-This is a console utility called "os-info":
+This is an illustrative console utility called "os-info":

 .. code-block:: python